-Father Peter is the beloved retired priest and former associate pastor at OLA who resides at PIlgrim Place just across Harrison Avenue from the OLA campus.
+Father Peter is the beloved retired priest and former associate pastor at OLA who resides at St. Lawrence Martyr Parish in Redondo Beach.
 He is often seen astride his bicycle wheeling around town, having acquired the propensity to enjoy fresh air and exercise in his native Ireland.
 He is the youngest of nine siblings in a family from central Ireland and visits his hometown several times a year, in addition to other travel in retirement.

 Fr.
 O'Reilly was assigned to the Archdiocese in Los Angeles from the beginning of his seminary training at All Hallows Seminary in Dublin.
 He was ordained June 18, 1961, and began his service in Los Angeles on Aug.
 2. His most recent assignment before retirement was as pastor of the newly-formed parish of St. Maximiliam Kolbe in Westlake Village from 1992 to 2005.
 He gathered the new faith community under the banner "We Are Church" as they celebrated Mass in a local auditorium and later, as the community grew, in a shopping center.
 Together they built a beautiful new church which was dedicated March 19, 2000.
 Other previous assignments for Fr.
 O'Reilly include Nativity Parish (1984-92) and St. Brendan Parish (1982-84).
 He was associate pastor at OLA from 1977 to 1982 and is remembered, among many contributions of love and service, for his involvement with OLA School, his wonderful homilies, and his interest in liturgy which led to the founding of the OLA LIturgy Committee.

 Today he serves the people of OLA in a variety of ways and presides at Mass regularly.
 He also says Mass at a local detention camp for troubled youth.
 In retirement, Father Peter is free to pursue his interests in gardening and continuing education at the Claremont Colleges.